Groove Cruise: Concept and format

-Each Groove Cruise event features a lineup of world-renowned DJs, live performances, daily themed parties, and curated activities for attendees.
-The festival offers a multi-day experience aboard cruise ships, where passengers have access to various events, beach parties, and private island stops.
+Each Groove Cruise event features an extensive lineup of DJs, live performances, daily themed parties, and curated activities for attendees.
+The festival offers a multi-day experience aboard cruise ships, where passengers have access to events, beach parties, and private island stops.

 Groove Cruise offers 24 hour music and performance programming during the duration of the entire cruise, across 10 or more stages in various locations on the ship.
 The event mainly features dance music, but has also included a variety of other genres such as emo music, country music, and throwback hip-hop.
 Pop music was introduced on the 2025 sailing in the form of a Taylor Swift tribute party.

-An aspect of the Groove Cruise experience is the opportunity for attendees to interact with the DJs on board through artist-hosted activities.
+Attendees also have the opportunity to interact with the DJs on board through artist-hosted activities.
 Past activities have included dinners, blackjack tournaments, scavenger hunts, pickleball, wine tasting, hot wing eating contests, jet ski tours, roller coaster rides, ziplining, and kayaking.
 The proceeds of paid artist activities benefit Whet Foundation, Whet Travel's 501c3 that offers programs and initiatives to children in South Florida, the Caribbean, and Mexico.
-Due to the intimate nature and size of the festival, attendees are often able to meet the artists outside of these structured activities as well.